We all love it after a hard day’s work, right? But here’s how to drink wine more sustainably!

 Did you know that just as there are certifications to ensure cosmetics are cruelty-free, or that clothing is made from eco-friendly materials, there are also sustainability certificates for winemakers?

-For example, LIVE independently certifies the practices of winegrowers in the Pacific Northwest.
+LIVE independently certifies the practices of winegrowers in the Pacific Northwest.
 They look for whether the grapes are grown in a native habitat and if wildlife is protected through rigorous biodiversity requirements.

 Other similar certifiers include the California Sustainable Winegrowing Alliance, Stellar Certification Services, LODI Rules, and Sustainable in Practice (SIP).
 Each of these organisations are non-profits that supports the agricultural community, embrace environmental responsibility and promote sustainable winegrowing practices.